Skip to content

 Escalation options:

-- Actual damages lawsuit — For large-scale infringement, you can sue for actual damages under copyright law.
+• Actual damages lawsuit — For large-scale infringement, you can sue for actual damages.
 Registered copyrights qualify for statutory damages up to $150,000 per work.

-- Agency support — Management agencies like Aruna Talent handle DMCA monitoring and filing as a core service.
-If content protection is consuming hours of your week, working with an agency can free you to focus on creating.
+• Agency support — Management agencies like Aruna Talent handle DMCA monitoring and filing as a core service.

 Common DMCA Mistakes

 Not following up.
 Platforms sometimes ignore notices.
 If you don’t hear back within 7 business days, send a follow-up.
-If they still don’t respond after 14 days, escalate to their hosting provider.
+If still no response after 14 days, escalate to their hosting provider.

 Only targeting one platform.
-Leaked content spreads across multiple sites.
-When you find a leak on one platform, search for the same content on others.
-File takedowns everywhere simultaneously.
+Leaked content spreads across multiple sites simultaneously.
+When you find a leak on one platform, search for the same content on others and file takedowns everywhere.

 Forgetting Google.
 Removing content from the hosting site is only half the job.
-If the URL still appears in Google search results, new visitors will find cached versions or archived copies.
+If the URL still appears in search results, new visitors will find it.

 Filing fraudulent DMCAs.
 Only file takedowns for content you actually own.
-Filing false DMCAs is perjury under federal law and can result in legal liability.
+Filing false DMCAs is perjury under federal law.

 DMCA for International Creators

-If you’re based outside the US, the DMCA still works for you if the infringing content is hosted on US platforms or servers.
+If you’re based outside the US, the DMCA still works if the infringing content is hosted on US platforms or servers.
 Additionally:

 The Cost of Not Acting